q335r49/microviche/README.md

 <dd><samp>txb[:line num][: label#highlght#position]</samp></dd>
 <dd>Lines of the above form are considered labels. `R`edraw will:
 * move labels to <samp>line num</samp> by inserting or removing immediately preceding blank lines
 * remap the region unless autolabeling conflicts with a preexisting user label.
-(Details: automatic labels are marked internally by a trailing <samp>A</samp> in the position syntax, eg, <samp>label##CMA</samp>.
-Note that the initial position for its positioning syntax is the label line and not the top of the grid, which is what you would expect.
-For example <samp>txb: label##CM</samp> would center the label line and not the first line of of the plane associated with that map cell.)</dd>
+(Details: automatic labels are marked internally by a trailing <samp>A</samp> in the position syntax, ie, <samp>label##CMA</samp>.
+Note that the initial position for positioning syntax is the label line and not the first line of the map grid, which is what you would expect.)</dd>
 <dd>Possible labels:
 <samp>&nbsp;txb:345 Blah blah&nbsp;&nbsp;&nbsp;&nbsp;</samp>*move to 345*
 <samp>&nbsp;txb:345: Blah blah&nbsp;&nbsp;&nbsp;</samp>*move to 345, label map 'Blah blah'*